 Given the rolling nature of the Early Decision process, if you are having an on-campus interview, please make sure it is scheduled and completed as soon as possible.
 Interview appointments are offered on any day that the Admissions Office is open for business.
 To arrange for an on-campus interview, please call the Admissions Office at 1-800-442-2421.
 Off-campus alumni interviews are not available for Early Decision applicants.

 The submission of standardized test scores is optional.
 If you are submitting testing, request scores be sent to the College.
 The College Board code number is 3282.
 The American College Testing Program code is 1810.
 Students who opt not to submit scores will not be at any disadvantage in Admissions decisions.

 Students with strong extracurricular interests are invited to submit samples of their talent.
 Our most common submissions are of a musical, theatrical or artistic nature.
-These materials may be in the form of images (jpg, png, gif), videos (mov, wmv, flv, mp4), PDF, or MP3, and should be submitted via our Slideroom Website.
+These materials may be in the form of images (jpg, png, gif), videos (mov, wmv, flv, mp4), PDF, or MP3, and should be submitted through the Common Application or via our Slideroom Website.

 Early Decision candidates who wish to be considered for financial assistance should file a College Scholarship Service (CSS) Profile form (https://profileonline.collegeboard.com/prf/index.jsp) – available beginning in September.

 *In addition, copies of the “Non-Custodial Parent's Statement” and/or “Business/Farm Supplement” should be sent directly to the Financial Aid Office at this time.
 The Non-Custodial Parent Statement as well as the Business/Farm Supplement are forms that may have to be completed based on the information you provided on the Profile registration.